kommueller/kommueller.github.io/index.md

 # Welcome to my Website!

+I am a tenured Senior Lecturer in the <a href="https://www.phil.uni-mannheim.de/mkw/" target ="_blank">Institute for Media and Communication Studies</a> at University of Mannheim (since 2019).
+Since 2024, I am also Vice Chair of the <a href="https://www.dgpuk.de/de/fachgruppen/kommunikation-und-politik" target="_blank">DGPuK Communication and Politics Division</a>.

 This page will give you an overview of my academic work.
 Most importantly, you can find links to open access publications and open materials complementing my research in the [publications list](./publications.html).

 ## Focus in Research & Teaching